za/tango_with_django_book/chapters/ajax.rst

 	    return HttpResponse(likes)

 On examining the code, you will see that we are only allowing authenticated users to denote that they like a category.
-The view assumes that a variable ``category_id`` has been passed through via a GET or POST so that the we can identify the category to update.
-In this view, we could also track and record that a particular user has "liked" this category if we wanted - but he we are keeping it simple to focus on the AJAX mechanics.
+The view assumes that a variable ``category_id`` has been passed through via a GET so that the we can identify the category to update.
+In this view, we could also track and record that a particular user has "liked" this category if we wanted - but we are keeping it simple to focus on the AJAX mechanics.

 Don't forget to add in the URL mapping, into ``rango/urls.py``.
 Update the ``urlpatterns`` by adding in: